oddbear/Revelator.io24.Api/README.md

 ## Progress

-- API: Still early, but man features are implemented.
-Try the Windows App.
+- API: Still early, but many features are implemented.
+Try the Windows App to see what is possible.
 - Stream Deck plugin: Fat Channel Toggle, Routing, presets and headphone sources, with status.
 - Touch Portal plugin: Volume control, Fat Channel Toggle, Routing, presets and headphone sources, with status.
 - Loupedeck plugin: not started.